-When applying to USC to enter a program that leads to registration with the Nursing and Midwifery Board of Australia (NMBA), all applicants must declare that they meet the English language requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) through either the Primary Language Pathway or through the achievement of the required minimum scores in an approved English Language Test.
+When applying to USC to enter a program that leads to registration with the Nursing and Midwifery Board of Australia (NMBA), all applicants must declare that they meet the English language requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) through either the Primary Language Pathway, current registration as an Enrolled Nurse or Registered Nurse with NMBA or through the achievement of the required minimum scores in an approved English Language Test.

 This requirement applies to admission into the following USC programs:

-This requirement must be met prior to admission to the program and can only be met by one of the two pathways outlined below.
+This requirement must be met prior to admission to the program and can only be met by one of the three pathways outlined below.

 Applicants who do not meet either of the pathways outlined below will not be approved for admission into the program.

 - You must have attended and satisfactorily completed at least 6 years of primary and secondary education taught and assessed solely in English;